 Lifting of abandonment takes one week at the Legal Division of Customs and will

-entail additional processing cost aside from storage fees at port.
+entail additional processing costs aside from storage fees at the port.

 6. Shipment is subject to physical examination

-7. Village entrance fee is excluded and client must coordinate with their Admin.
+7. The village entrance fee is excluded and the client must coordinate with their Admin.
 Office

 to secure the delivery permit.
-Please furnish us a copy receipt or permit so we can
+Please furnish us with a copy receipt or permit so we can

-present to the gate upon entry of our truck with container.
+present it to the gate upon entry of our truck with the container.